UK judges resign from Hong Kong court over China's crackdown on dissent | Law-Order

 UK judges resign from Hong Kong court over China's crackdown on dissent

-Beijing says the law has brought stability to Hong Kong, rocked by months of sometimes violent anti-government street protests in 2019, and that it includes human rights safeguards.
-Hong Kong Chief Justice Andrew Cheung said in a statement that he noted with "regret" the resignations of Reed and Hodge, saying the judiciary was committed to the rule of law and that foreign judges had made valuable contributions to the city's courts.
+Two senior British judges, including the president of the UK Supreme Court, resigned from Hong Kong's highest court on Wednesday because of a sweeping national security law imposed by China cracking down on dissent in the former British colony.

-Two senior British judges, including the president of the UK Supreme Court, resigned from Hong Kong's highest court on Wednesday because of a sweeping national security law China imposed on Britain's former colony cracking down on dissent.
+Two senior British judges, including the president of the UK Supreme Court, resigned from Hong Kong's highest court on Wednesday because of a sweeping national security law imposed by China cracking down on dissent in the former British colony.
 Robert Reed, who heads Britain's top judicial body, said that he and colleague Patrick Hodge would relinquish their roles with immediate effect as non-permanent judges on the Hong Kong Court of Final Appeal (CFA).

 "I have concluded, in agreement with the government, that the judges of the Supreme Court cannot continue to sit in Hong Kong without appearing to endorse an administration which has departed from values of political freedom, and freedom of expression," Reed said in a statement.
 Britain, which handed Hong Kong back to China in 1997, has said the security law that punishes offences like subversion with up to life imprisonment has been used to curb dissent and freedoms.
 London also says the law is a breach of the 1984 Sino-British Joint Declaration that paved the way for the handover.